NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Electric Panel: Permanent Spa Heater Power**

 Specifies the panel load permanent spa heater power.
+Only applies to electric permanent spa heater.
 If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.10.0/workflow_inputs.html#panel-loads'>Panel Loads</a>) is used.

 - **Name:** ``electric_panel_load_permanent_spa_heater_power``
 - **Type:** ``Double``